tom01h/vscale/README.md

 # vscale

 In order to build and test vscale using the supplied makefile,
 ModelSim must be installed and on the path.
-or verilator 3.884 or lator must be installed and on the path.

 ```
 cd vscale
 make modelsim-sim
 make modelsim-run-asm-tests
 ```
-or
+or verilator 3.884 or lator must be installed and on the path.
 ```
 cd vscale
 make verilator-sim